skatala/passwordgen/README.md

 ```

 ## Usage
-Install python and run the passwordgen.py
+Install python and run the passwordgen.py or download the release.

 ## Security Recommendations